Tag Archives: Troubleshooting

 Let us test it from scratch.
 I will create a new team called “Test-Broken-Team-Site”.

 Here is how the normal teams-connected SharePoint site looks like.
-When you hove a mouse over a site name – a pop-up window appears providing team details.
+When you hover your mouse over the site name, a pop-up window appears showing team details.

 When you go to the site permissions – you can see that the site is owned by group “SiteName Owners”:

-And if you click to the group name – there will be another pop-up window with more information, including group members:
+If you click the group name, another pop-up window appears with more information, including group members:

 Let us get site object with PnP PowerShell: